NBISweden/data-submission-documentation/ENA/BGE-Crayfish/README.md

     ./go-ascp-crayfish.sh &
     ```
 * In the end I decided to remove the & ending each line, in order to run sequentially, and also divided HiC into one script and HiFi into another, and just run those in background (i.e. using &).
-* Keep track of upload success using FileZilla
+* Keep track of upload success using FileZilla.

 ### Create xml